Theory of Operation

 Implementation of Configuration Change Delays

-As described in the Theory of Operation, changes in configuration only occur when the SPI_HOST is idle.
+As described in the Theory of Operation, changes in configuration only occur when the SPI_HOST IP is idle.
 The configuration change must be preceded by enough idle time to satisfy the previous configuration, and followed by enough idle time to satisfy the new configuration.

 In order to support these idle time requirements, the SPI_HOST FSM has two idle waiting states.